Erriez/ErriezSerialTerminal/README.md

 ## Hardware

-Any Arduino hardware with a serial port.
+Any Arduino hardware with a serial port, such as:

+Arduino:
+* UNO
+* Nano
+* Micro
+* Pro or Pro Mini
+* Mega or Mega2560
+* Leonardo

+Other targets:
+* DUE
+* ESP8266
+* ESP32
+* SAMD21
+* STM32F1

 ## Examples